top of page

 1. What is Texas IFC?

-The Texas IFC is the governing body for the 22 men's social fraternities across the 40 acres.
+The Texas IFC is the governing body for the 21 men's social fraternities across the Forty Acres.
 We are the largest all-male organization on campus with over 2,400 members from a diverse range of backgrounds.

 2. What is recruitment?